-There are hundreds of different beard oil and beard balms — with various uses and specific ways to make the most out of each.
-To understand which one you need and how they play well together it’s best to first discuss them individually.
+There are hundreds of different oils and balms — with various uses and specific ways to make the most out of each.
+To understand which one’s the best beard product for your needs and how they play well together it’s best to first discuss them individually.

-You probably know about beard oil already, but it’s best to go through it exactly to help you better understand beard balm too.
+You probably know about oil already, but it’s best to go through it exactly to help you better understand balm too.

 - A conditioning product that keeps your beard and skin fresh.